Red Deer Economic Region Workforce Insights

 Key Local Labour Market Insights

-• The local employment rate registered 65.1%.
-It declined of 1.2 percentage points from November and decreased by 0.1 percentage points from same month last year.
+• The local employment rate stands at 59.9%.
+It expanded of 0.6 percentage points from March and decreased by 1.2 percentage points from same month last year.

-• Local unemployment rate is 5.4%.
-It decreased by 1.3 percentage points month-over-month, and decreased by 1.1 percentage points year-over-year.
+• Local unemployment rate stands at 6.2%.
+It contracted by 0.1 percentage points month-over-month, and grew by 0.4 percentage points year-over-year.

 Employment Trends

-Total employment in December 2024 was 33,810, showing a measured decrease of 570. against December, employment levels improved by 1,010, showing strength.
+Total employment in April 2025 was 41,760, showing a steady increase of 460. compared to April, employment levels increased by 20, showing strength.

 Scroll down to explore more data